Home

 About Me¶

-Originally from Philadelphia and now living in Nashville, TN, I have had a career as a Costume Designer and Professor of Costume Design and currently run a soft goods lab at Vanderbilt University’s Wond’ry Center for Innovation and teach in the Fine Art Department.
+Originally from Philadelphia and now living in Nashville, TN, I have had a career as a costume designer and professor of costume design.
+I currently run a soft goods lab at Vanderbilt University’s Wond’ry Center for Innovation, and teach in the Fine Art Department.
 I love collaborating with and learning from students.
-I have and continue to teach classes in the Theatre, Fine Art, and Engineering programs at Vanderbilt in 1) costume design 2)sustainable fashion 2) adaptive fashion 3)fashion history 4) sustainable fashion as sculptural art 4) designing and making wearable soft goods.
-My teching focus is and always has been on collaboarting with and supporting students by teaching them hands-on sewing and design skills so that they can work as textile designers and artists in ways through which they can express themselves and be successful problem solvers.
+I have and continue to teach classes in the Theatre, Fine Art, and Engineering programs at Vanderbilt in 1)costume design 2)sustainable fashion 3)adaptive fashion 4)fashion history 5) sustainable fashion as sculptural art 6)designing and making wearable soft goods.
+My focus is and always has been on collaborating with and supporting students by teaching them hands-on sewing and design skills through which they can express themselves and be successful problem solvers.

 Connection to Fabricademy¶

-I am excited that young people today are excited about learning textile arts.
-I hope to capture their imagination and inspire them through offering opportunites for them to mix technology with old-fashioned handcraft learned via the amazingly supportive teachers at Fabricademy.
+I am excited that young people today want to learn textile arts.
+I hope to capture their imagination and inspire through offering opportunites to mix technology with old-fashioned handcraft learned via the amazingly supportive teachers at Fabricademy.

 Recent Projects¶